Kakifrucht/WorldGuardFix/README.md

 # WorldGuardFix
 Bukkit plugin that adds some missing protections for Minecraft/WorldGuard 1.9

+You can find a download link on [SpigotMC](https://www.spigotmc.org/resources/worldguard-fix.22712/).
 This plugin is dependant on [WorldGuard](https://github.com/sk89q/WorldGuard).
 It is drop and go and does not need any configuration.

 ## Current features